Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 4. The Mouse:

 Both systems are excessively mouse intensive.
 I’m not sure which approach — Creo vs SolidWorks — is better.
-Yet, in both there is a ton of moving the mouse from one side of the screen to the other, and from the top to the bottom.
+Both have lots of mousing from one side of the screen to the other, and from top to bottom.
 The mouse is the most flexible and versatile input device, but it’s also the least efficient.

-Certainly, the capability for better keyboard shortcuts (see above) CAN drastically reduce this in Creo IF an operator takes time to customize for efficiency.
+Certainly, the capability for better keyboard shortcuts (see above) CAN drastically reduce mousing in Creo IF an operator takes time to customize for efficiency.

 That said, SolidWorks has done a lot to help users customize and accelerate — and I applaud the effort — they just miss the obvious.